 Last month, however, GM released a few teaser shots of the 2016 Volt, which followed an artful shot of the new tail released in late summer.

 We'll see the rest of it in January.

 2016 Chevrolet Volt - first teaser image, Aug 2014Enlarge Photo

 Regardless of what we want, however, expect the next Volt to have a recognizable shape evolved from today's car.

-We're betting it'll also have LED running lights and probably even headlights.
+We're betting it'll also have LED running lights and possibly even headlights.

-Not only have they appeared on many large trucks and sport utility vehicles from GM, they're now found on the Cadillac ELR range-extended electric luxury coupe that shares Volt technolgy.
+Not only have they appeared on many large trucks and sport utility vehicles from GM, they're now found on the Cadillac ELR range-extended electric luxury coupe that shares Volt technology.

 GM will likely stick with its existing lithium-ion cells from its current battery partner, LG Chem--though refinements to chemistry and production technology could well increase the energy capacity of each cell.